christensena/js-unit-test-demo/Readme.md

      grunt
   ```

-NOTE: Not tested on Windows
+Tested on OS X Mountain Lion and Windows 8